matt8011/Term-Project/README.md

 Run the following commands:
 **sudo apt-get update** and
 **sudo apt-get install g++**
-### Downloading a Library
+### Using an Input File
-This can be done by implementing articles, dictionaries, and other inputs of characters in a .txt format.
+This can be done by putting articles, dictionaries, and texts into a .txt file.
+The input file can be any text you want to be autocompleted or to be used to fill the autocomplete reference text.
 An example text is provided in the **Scaffolding** folder named **dictionary.txt.**

 ## Compiling
 1. Download the following files from this repository: **main.cpp**, **Trie.cpp**, **Trie.h**.
 These are located in the **Scaffolding** folder.
 (Make sure to also download a library mentioned in the **Downloading a Library** section.)